 An investment in our securities involves a high degree of risk.
 You should carefully consider the risks and uncertainties described in this prospectus and the documents incorporated by reference into this prospectus.
 The risks and uncertainties described in this prospectus are not the only ones we face.
 Additional risks and uncertainties that we do not presently know about or that we currently believe are not material may also adversely affect our business, business prospects, results of operations or financial condition.
-If any of the risks and uncertainties described in this prospectus or the documents incorporated by reference into this prospectus actually occurs, then our business, results of operations and financial condition could be adversely affected in a material way.
+If any of the risks and uncertainties described in this prospectus actually occurs, then our business, results of operations and financial condition could be adversely affected in a material way.
 This could cause the market price of the Series G Preferred Stock to decline, perhaps significantly, and you may lose part or all of your investment.